Facing Insurance Pushback After a Work Injury? A Workers’ Compensation Lawyer Can Step In

 In certain situations, injured workers may file both a workers’ compensation claim and a personal injury claim.
 While workers’ comp covers injuries caused by workplace accidents, a personal injury claim may be appropriate if a third party, such as an equipment manufacturer or negligent contractor, is responsible for the injury.
 Filing both claims can allow you to seek additional monetary compensation for pain and suffering, emotional distress, and other damages not covered by workers’ compensation insurance.

-How can a workers’ compensation attorney help with my case?
+How can a workers’ compensation lawyer help with my case?

 Contact a 1Charlotte Workers’ Compensation Lawyers for a Free Consultation